menu

 Demographics

-Port Penn ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.
+In terms of college education, Port Penn ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Port Penn in 2022 was $28,034, which is low income relative to Delaware, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,136 for a family of four.